jgrivera67/HiRTOS/README.md

 * Install the [ARM Fixed Virtual Platform (FVP) Simulator](https://developer.arm.com/downloads/-/arm-ecosystem-models) for ARMv8-R (scroll down to Armv8-R AEM FVP)

-### Build the "Hello World" HiRTOS Sample Application
+### "Hello World" HiRTOS Sample Application

+This sample application the HiRTOS real-time kernel.
+It launches a set of application threads on each core of a Cortex-R52 processor.

+To build it, do:

 ```
 cd sample_apps/fvp_armv8r_aarch32_hello
 alr build
 ```

-### Run the "Hello World" HiRTOS Sample Application on the ARM FVP Simulator
+To run it on the ARM FVP simulator, do:

 ```
 #